morphometry/papaya2/paper/paper.md

 and greyscale pixel data.

-This library is accompanied by example programs and bindings for Matlab and the Python language.
+This library is accompanied by example programs and bindings for Python, Matlab, and the JavaScript language.
-We also present the [Morphometer](https://morphometry.org/morphometer/), an interactive online resource for analyzing two-dimensional structures.
+We also present the [Morphometer](https://morphometry.org/morphometer/), an interactive online resource for analyzing two-dimensional structures which uses papaya2 for computations.

 `Papaya2` is a rewrite of [`papaya`](https://github.com/skapfer/papaya) with a library interface, support for irreducible Minkowski Tensors and interpolated marching squares, and